Scale customer experience without losing the human touch.

 Front is a no-brainer for teams that have a high volume of email, share an inbox, or collaborate with each other to help service their customer.
 I love the platform.
 I wish I had it years ago.

-- Marissa Taylor, Manager of Business Process Improvement at EFW
+Marissa Taylor, Manager of Business Process Improvement

 The teams use a combination of rules based on client or keyword and tags to route each email to the team members who need to handle the message.
 If a teammate is unsure how to respond or has a question, they use Front’s commenting feature to get help.
 Eliminating the distribution lists and forwarding of messages significantly reduced the email deluge.